puppetlabs/bolt/README.md

 $ bolt command run hostname --nodes 'sshnode*.example.com'
 ```

-Note that - in place of wildcard matching - shell-specific expansions (such as `sshnode{1,2}.example.com`) can also be useful ways to specify a pattern of nodes to run.
+Note that &mdash; in place of wildcard matching &mdash; shell-specific expansions (such as `sshnode{1,2}.example.com`) can also be useful ways to specify a pattern of nodes to run.

 ## Usage examples